AryanRai/Comms/README.md

 # Comms
 Centralized Communications dashboards for multi layered control Ground Stations/all in one DAQ solutions or just tinkering around with hardware.

+The motivation for this project came when I was working with a lot of different kinds of hardware and embedded systems projects with each project having various kinds of senors, motors, actuators, all connected to different central processors from arduinos to STM32s or labjacks and these processors communicated over different mediums to their respective groundstations or data acquisition systems or even logging systems.
+This project aims to make it such that, all these dynamics can be taken into account and more attention can be shifted towards making the hardware without worrying about the software.

 ## Project Overview